NUWCDIVNPT/stig-manager/docs/reference/index.rst

         An RMF Process term referring to a group of artifacts describing a System that is submitted for ATO consideration.
 Within STIG Manager, a Package can be represented as a Collection or group of Collections.

     Review
-        A Review is the result of an Evaluation of a STIG Rule that a User or automated tool has performed.
+        A Review is the result of an Evaluation of a STIG Requirement that a User or automated tool has performed.
 These Reviews are composed of Review Evaluation Content and Status properties.
 Each of these pieces carry an "Attribution" that includes the User that set that Content or Status and a timestamp indicating when they did so.

         * Review Evaluation Content - Requirements configured via Collection Settings.
             * Result - Not a Finding, Not Applicable, Open, Informational, or Not Reviewed